markvoortmanppu/appliedcomputerscience/pages/how-to-be-successful.md

 ## No Multitasking

 The human brain is not capable of performing two similar tasks at the same time, i.e., [multitasking](https://en.wikipedia.org/wiki/Human_multitasking).
-It can alternate between the two, known as context switching, but this is expensive and takes time and will also introduce unnecessary errors.
+It can alternate between the two, known as context switching, but this is expensive and takes time and will also introduce unnecessary mistakes.
 This is simple to understand but very hard to do in today's world with an abundance of distractions.
 At the same time, being able to focus when working on difficult problems like programming and data science is becoming increasingly valuable.
 One resource that might help is the book [Deep Work by Cal Newport](https://www.amazon.com/Deep-Work-Focused-Success-Distracted-ebook/dp/B00X47ZVXM/), which also has concrete advise on maintaining a healthy work-life balance.

 ## Be On Time